 Now you will cut around the but, anus, or dupa, as my mama always called it being very careful not to cut the gut that is attached to the dupa.
 Cut down to the tail on each side of the dupa.

-Now you can make a cut above the tail but under the dupa, again, not cutting into the gut. now you can leave everything just hang there and reach all the way up into the bird and start pulling the innards out.
+Now you can make a cut above the tail but under the dupa, again, not cutting into the gut.
+You can then leave everything just hang there and reach up into the bird and start pulling the innards out.

 Among this nastiness you should find good things like the liver, the heart, and the gizzard.
 Now the gizzard has a certain way of getting cleaned and removing the gullet inside which I will try and describe at the end.

 Put all your keepable goodies into a pool of water that has cold water running into it continuously.
-Keep all the birds cold untill they are ready for the final once over cleaning, (removing the pin feathers) , cutting, and packaging for the freezer.
+Keep all the birds cold until they are ready for the final once-over cleaning, (removing the pin feathers), cutting, and packaging for the freezer.
 They can be placed in freezer bags which the air has been removed.
-However I would also wrap the bags in freezer paper to protect the bird from frost bite.
-You could also pressure can poultry to preserve it .
+However, I would also wrap the bags in freezer paper to protect the bird from frostbite.
+You could also pressure can poultry to preserve it.
 But that’s another blog too.

 Happy Days!!!
 You are all done!!!!
 You will be glad you did this!